USArmyResearchLab/Dshell/README.md

 # Dshell
+**_A new version of Dshell for Python 3 is coming in September 2020, Dshell 3.
+See ‘News’ section for additional information._**

 An extensible network forensic analysis framework.
 Enables rapid development of plugins to support the dissection of network packet captures.

 Key features: